-As a homeowner, understanding your insurance policy and whether you are covered for pipe burst.
+As a homeowner, understanding your insurance policy and whether you are covered for pipe bursting.
 We will discover if your personal property is covered.
 Let’s peel back the layers of a basic homeowners policy and get some answers.

 The Personal Property